gabriellegall/twitch_bi/README.md

 To do so, the script lists all file names in `/data/twitch_streams_pipeline_dataset` and compares them with the list of file names already imported.
 It then loads the missing files.

 ## Intermediate layer
-Staging data is then ingested in the intermediate layer of DuckDB applying a deduplication on the stream ID since the page cursor navigation can sometimes yield the same stream twice.
+Staging data is then ingested in the intermediate layer of DuckDB applying a deduplication on the stream ID since the real-time page cursor navigation can sometimes yield the same stream ID twice.

 ## Datawarehouse layer
-Finally, the datawarehouse layer aggregates the stream data into
+Finally, the datawarehouse layer aggregates the stream data per date, user and game to calculate the average viewer count.